CC-SCODI (English)

 10.

-Keep appointments with your health care provider?
+Keep appointments with healthcare provider

 11.